karanvir12/vine/roadmap/implementers-guide/src/types/network.md

 ### Collation V1

-These are the messages for the protocol on the collation peer-set
+These are the messages for the protocol on the collation vine-set

 ```rust
 enum CollationProtocolV1 {